-Eat, drink, play and stay in Sydney
+Eat, Drink, Play and Stay in Sydney

 Australia’s capital of fun is filled to the brim with places to eat, drink, play and stay during your visit.
-From Circular Quay to Darling Harbour and everything in between, this list is sure to inspire you on your next visit to Sydney.
+From Circular Quay to Darling Harbour and everything in between, this list is sure to inspire you for your next visit to Sydney.

-Eat
+Eat in Sydney

 Being an international city, Sydney is full of culinary delights from all corners of the world.
 Here are three places to enjoy a bite to eat in between all the fun.

-You might be able to guess what kind of cuisine this restaurant serves based on its name.
-Expect French fanfare at this quaint restaurant overlooking Darling Harbour.
 For a traditional experience, try the snails drenched in garlic butter, or, if you aren’t feeling like snacking on a garden slug for lunch, try a French favourite - the Chicken Cordon Bleu.

-The Grounds of Alexandria might be Sydney’s answer to Disneyland and it’s well worth the visit.
-Venture out to Alexandria and spend the day exploring the themed grounds.
-Most people will tell you to try The Grounds of Alexandria cafe but expect long lines - as this place is extremely popular!
+Most people will tell you to try The Grounds of Alexandria cafe but expect long lines — as this place is extremely popular!
 Instead, you can enjoy The Grounds without the crowds and munch on brunch in The Potting Shed.
-True to its name, this cafe is decked out in plants and greenery so it’s the perfect spot for the perfect Instagram shot.
+True to its name, this cafe is decked out in plants and greenery so it’s the perfect spot for the perfect Instagram shot and some zen vibes.

-Drink
+Drink in Sydney

 Remember Opera Kitchen?
-Once you are full to the brim on pasta and ramen, swap seats next door at Opera Bar and sip on cocktails as you watch the sunset over the Sydney Harbour Bridge.
+Once you are full to the brim on pasta and ramen, swap seats for next door at Opera Bar and sip on cocktails as you watch the sunset over the Sydney Harbour Bridge.
 This is one bar not to be missed!

 Watch the city lights dazzle at Zephyr Bar, perched atop the Hyatt Regency Sydney.
 This swanky bar will have you feeling a million bucks.
-Try a bespoke cocktail from their expertly curated cocktail list.
-I recommend the Chocolate Caramel Espresso for an Espresso Martini with a sweet twist.

 Opened in 1893, Marble Bar has been a Sydney hotspot since.
 Be transported back to the speakeasy days with live jazz music as you indulge in a cocktail or two in this exquisite place.

-Play
+Play in Sydney

 Being Australia’s largest city, fun’s first stop when arriving in Australia is Sydney.
-Home world-renowned culture, arts, attractions and more, you won’t be bored when you visit.
+Home to world-renowned culture, arts, attractions and more, you won’t be bored when you visit.

 Get a glimpse of one of the most epic views in the world at Bridge Climb Sydney.
-In case you can’t guess the nature of this activity from the name, climb to the top of Sydney Harbour Bridge with a trained guide for epic views and an even more epic Instagram snap.
+In case you can’t guess the nature of this activity from the name, this involves climbing to the top of Sydney Harbour Bridge with a trained guide for epic views and an even more epic Instagram snap.
 If you’re afraid of heights this may not be the activity for you as climbers will trek 134m above the harbour.

 Pitt Street Mall